eu-digital-green-certificates/dgca-verification-center-ios/README.md

 ## How to expand the verification of new certificate standards

 A new inspector needs to be added to expand the verification.
 The package of that inspector should be connected to the Verification Center.
-So, to create new inspector needs steps:
+So, to create new inspector needs to do next steps:
    1. Create new inspector package from template and connect to the Verification Center.
    2. In Verification Center add new type of certificate and fill in template places in a root class DGCAVerificationCenter and MultiTypeCertificate
-   3. Add some general methods to the core library if needs.
-(They will need for applicable methods in the Verification Center)
+   3. Add some general methods to the Core Library if needs (They will need for providing applicable methods in the Verification Center).

+The Inspector must implement certificate creating and verification and data downloading if needs.

 ### Prerequisites